Compliance with Corporate Governance Code

 The Group strategy is to grow market share and value through focusing on continual improvement, innovation and quality.
 We will also endeavour to acquire complementary businesses to ULS where appropriate to do so.

 The Group’s strategy and business model are communicated to shareholders through the Annual Report.
-Our strategy is discussed on pages 12 and 13 and the business model on page 8.
+Our strategy is discussed on pages 12 to 16 and the business model on page 12.

 Principle 2: Seek to understand and meet shareholder needs and expectations